 Texas maintains strict rules for doing the latter, however, so if you’re thinking about forming a postnup, working with a skilled family law attorney who has experience creating pre- and postnuptial agreements is strongly encouraged.

-At the Law Office of Ben Carrasco, our attorneys are prepared to guide you through the process of creating a martial agreement.
+At the Law Office of Ben Carrasco, our attorneys are prepared to guide you through the process of creating a post marital agreement in Texas.

 To schedule a consultation with an experienced Austin marital agreement lawyer, please fill out the form below.